Area: Critical and Cultural Theory

 ‘“Battle of the Brows”: Cultural Stratification in Modern Britain, 1867-1948’, at New Work in Modernist Studies, Institute of English Studies, University of London, December 2011

 ‘A Modern(ist) Mode: Fashion in 1910’, at BAMS 1910 Centenary Conference, University of Glasgow, December 2010

 ‘This is My Life: Kay Boyle and Modernist Autobiographics’, at 'No Hawkers No Models': The Vicissitudes of the Modernist Muse, University of Westminister, June 2010

 In 2013 I was the principal organiser of the international Alternative Modernisms conference (www.cardiff.ac.uk/encap/modernisms), held at Cardiff University from 15-18 May 2013.

-I am a member (and past elected postgraduate representative) for the British Association of Modernist Studies (BAMS).
-I also am a member of the Modernist Studies Association (MSA) and the Scottish Network of Modernist Studies (SNoMS).
+I am a member of (and past elected postgraduate representative for) the British Association of Modernist Studies (BAMS).

-In 2012 I founded the Welsh Network of Modernist Studies; for more information or to join WNoMS, please see http://www.cf.ac.uk/encap/modernisms/welshnetwork.html.
+In 2012 I founded the Welsh Network of Modernist Studies.
+As of October 2014, the Network has now been renamed Modernist Network Cymru (MoNC); for more information or to join, please see http://modernistnetworkcymru.wordpress.com/.